Dehydrating Meat

 cooked ground beef in dehydrator

-I checked the dehydrator every few hours in the beginning, and then every couple of hours.
+I checked the dehydrator every hour in the beginning, and then every couple of hours.

 Wait some more, until it is done.